micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

 A media type for resilient web APIs using hypermedia.
 Its goal is to cover a minimal surface area of a hypermedia API that uses JSON as its format, and nothing more.
 The contracts of this media type are designed to *never change*, it is considered final and only open for clarification.
-There are no optional features, everything is required to implement.
 The media type is:

 ```
 application/vnd.micro+json